June 1, 2022

 Following your abortion, you’ll likely experience some uterine cramping and vaginal bleeding, typically a bit stronger and heavier with a medication abortion simply because causing the uterus to empty is how the procedure works.
-Bleeding is normal with both procedures, however, as previously mentioned, if after your abortion you’re passing golf ball sized blood clots for longer than two hours or you’ve soaked through two menstrual pads an hour for more than two hours, contact your care provider.
+Bleeding is normal with both procedures, however, if after your abortion you’re passing golf ball sized blood clots for longer than two hours or you’ve soaked through two heavy flow menstrual pads an hour for 2 or more hours (4 pads in 2 hours), contact your Hey Jane provider.

 After an abortion, you can resume physical activity such as working or exercising as soon as you feel ready!
 Some people find that they are able to resume normal life immediately, while others may need a few days at home to rest.